 How long do I have to respond?

-First of all, the time you have to respond to a subject access request is reducing.
-Currently, companies have 40 days to respond.
-However, once GDPR is implemented this will reduce to 30 days in most cases.
+First of all, the time you have to respond to a subject access request is reduced.
+Under the GDPR this reduced to 30 days in most cases.

 It is possible to gain an extension to this timescale if the request is deemed complex, or numerous.
 Although the official GDPR guidelines state that ‘The controller should be prepared to make extensive efforts to find and retrieve requested information.’
 This means that your company cannot refuse to grant access to personal information simply because it might be hard to find.